emagiz/emdocs/howto/upgrade-to-artemis.md

 4.2.2) **Go to** the deploy phase and refresh the create phase.

-4.2.3) **Create** another release and name it "Artemis: Step 1" based on the create phase and select it as current release.
+4.2.3) **Create** another release and name it "eMagiz5: Step 1" based on the create phase and select it as current release.

 4.2.4) **Go to** Releases and press the install button and further install all the flows displayed.